 - Picking the right person to oversee trusts or act as executor to your estate after you pass away.

-- Re-tooling your estate plan if you divorce, re-marry, or have new additions to the family like children, grandchildren, or son/daughter in-laws.
+- Re-tooling your estate plan if you divorce, re-marry, or have new additions to the family-like children, grandchildren, or son/daughters-in-law.

 - Reviewing ownership of property or businesses and deciding if joint-ownership may be the right way to go.